cmanikandan/docker-cf-talk/docker-cf.md

 - Binding service to app means providing connection details through env variables
 - Service Brokers are easy to implement, five simple REST endpoints

+--

+## Self-hosted or public

+* Install it yourself with Bosh
+* Use a hosted solution:
+  * anynines.de
+  * IBM BlueMix
+  * Stackato
+  * run.pivotal.io

+Note:
+- One of the main selling points of CF is that you can install it yourself
+- Or you can just use any of these services

 ---

 ## What is Docker

 Let's take a look

+Or maybe not <!-- .element: class="fragment" data-fragment-index="1" -->

 Note:
 Who here knows Docker or has played around with it?
 Who is using it for production?
 I prepared